turbot/pipes-docs/docs/using/flowpipe/mods.md

 ![](/images/docs/pipes/flowpipe/flowpipe_mod_settings.png)

 In the detail screen that's shown, scroll to the bottom and click **Uninstall Mod**.
-Follow the confirmation instructions in the modal and the mod will be uninstalled from your workspace.
+Follow the confirmation instructions in the modal, and the mod will be uninstalled from your workspace.

-After this has completed, you'll no longer see any pipelines for this mod in the **Pipelines** tab.
+After this has been completed, you'll no longer see any pipelines for this mod in the **Pipelines** tab.